Is Buying Property in Mexico a Good Investment?

 - Cost of living expenses in Mexico

-- Mexico tourism trends (which affects property values differently depending on where you buy)
+- Mexico tourism trends (which affect property values differently depending on where you buy)

 - And more!